 The Foundation is dedicated to restoring nutrient-dense foods to the human diet through education, research and activism.
 It supports a number of movements that contribute to this objective including accurate nutrition instruction, organic and biodynamic farming, pasture-feeding of livestock, community-supported farms, honest and informative labeling, prepared parenting and nurturing therapies.
 Specific goals include establishment of universal access to clean, certified raw milk and a ban on the use of soy formula for infants.

-The Foundation seeks to establish a laboratory to test nutrient content of foods, particularly butter produced under various conditions; to conduct research into the “X Factor,” discovered by Dr. Price; and to determine the effects of traditional preparation methods on nutrient content and availability in whole foods.
+The Foundation seeks to conduct research to test the nutrient content of foods, particularly butter produced under various conditions and the “X” Factor, discovered by Dr. Price; and to determine the effects of traditional preparation methods on nutrient content and availability in whole foods.

 The Foundation’s quarterly journal, Wise Traditions in Food, Farming, and the Healing Arts, is dedicated to exploring the scientific validation of dietary, agricultural and medical traditions throughout the world.
 It features illuminating and thought-provoking articles on current scientific research; human diets; non-toxic agriculture; and holistic therapies.
 The journal also serves as a reference for sources of foods that have been conscientiously grown and processed.